AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     if `width` or `height` is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.

-    Optional appended arguments include:
+    Optional appended modifiers include:

+      `filter=` *name*
-    - `filter=` *name* : Filter name.
+        Filter name.
 The default is `blackman-harris` when increasing resolution, `lanczos3` when decreasing resolution.

     Examples (suppose that the original image is 640x480)::